The Skinner Style Organ May 2018

 We would like to thank Joshua Stafford, organist, and the church for making our Chairman, David Mason, so welcome when visiting in November of 2017 to play this fine instrument.
 We are also grateful to Selby Abbey which allowed us the use of its magnificent building to make the first professional recording of the instrument played by the extraordinarily talented Dr Joseph Nolan.

-Below you will find a video of the organ being played by Dr Joseph Nolan, lots of images and the detailed Stop List of both our Skinner Style Organ and the original Skinner Organ in St Peter’s Church.
+Below you will find a video of the organ being played by Dr Joseph Nolan.
+There are lots of images and the detailed Stop List of both our Skinner Style Organ and the original Skinner Organ in St Peter’s Church.

 Watch our video from Selby Abbey